-The three exams, the final exam, pronunciation and accent exercises and other assignments listed above emphasize academic speaking skills.
-One-on-one pronunciation and fluency exercises, formal presentations, panel discussions and reports-- all aid students achieve communicative competencies and academic literacy skills for American university work.
+The three exams, the final exam, note-taking exercises and other assignments listed above emphasize academic listening skills.
+One-on-one pronunciation and fluency exercises, formal presentations, panel discussions and reports all aid students in their academic literacy skills for American university work.